LauraSinisterra/archive-site/src/posts/architecture.md

 <p class="text">
-I like to think and illustrate unbuilt structures; I like to speculate and create things impossible to recreate in the material world of architecture.
+I like to think about and illustrate unbuilt structures; To speculate and create things impossible to recreate in the material world of architecture.
 </p>

 <div class="grid-container">